What Is an Acoustic Neuroma?

 Acoustic neuromas are noncancerous tumors.
 They grow on the nerve that connects the brain and ear.
-Because these tumors are benign, they do not spread to other body parts.
-However, they can grow large enough to damage important nerves.
+Since these tumors are benign, they don’t spread to other body parts.
+Still, they can grow large enough to damage important nerves.

-There is only one known risk factor for acoustic neuroma – having a parent with the genetic disorder neurofibromatosis type 2.
-However, the vast majority of these tumors appear spontaneously.
+The only known risk factor for acoustic neuroma is having a parent with the genetic disorder neurofibromatosis 2 (NF2).
+Most of these tumors appear spontaneously.
 They occur in people with no family history of the disease.

-Scientists still do not understand why some people get these tumors.
+Scientists still don’t understand why some people get these tumors.
 Some risk factors might include:

-- a parathyroid neuroma.
-This is a benign tumor of the thyroid.
+- a parathyroid neuroma, which is a benign tumor of the thyroid

 - exposure to low levels of radiation during childhood